May 9-August 2, 2020

 - Pick up a Discovery Backpacks for loan for free at the information desk at the Baker Exhibit Center.
 They are themed to aid in exploration and include Trees, Insects, Reptiles and Amphibians, and Birds.
 Each pack includes tools and data sheets designed for children to observe, record and report their sightings in nature to real scientists.

 - The Rocky Cove Railroad features up to four G-scale (garden scale) model trains running at a time.
-They run Tuesdays, Saturdays and Sundays, 12 noon-4 PM
+They run Saturdays and Sundays.

 - Visit the Nature Discovery Room on the ground floor of the Education Center to see live animals.